takafumihoriuchi/HandwrittenNumeralRecognition/README.md

-# Handwritten Numeral Recognition System with Grafical User Interface
+# Handwritten Numeral Recognition System with Graphical User Interface
-## install electron and run with "electron ./main.js" at "project" directory
+install electron and run with "electron ./main.js" at "project" directory